rasteli/glr-st/README.md

 - blinking cursor - this patch allows the use of a blinking cursor
 - clipboard - allows st to set to clipboard on selection
 - default font size - this lets you spawn a terminal with a larger font size without specifying a font
-- dracula - this patch make the Dracula color scheme available for st
+- dracula - this patch makes the Dracula color scheme available for st
 - dynamic cursor - swaps the colors of your cursor and the character you're currently on
 - font2 - This patch allows to add spare font besides default
 - right click paste - pressing right-click pastes from the primary-selection